hyeonghun1/CapillaryWaveTurbulence/README.md

 This repository contains the codebase for the work:

-> **Stochastic reduced-order modeling of capillary wave turbulence via Operator Inference using experimental measurements.**
+> **Stochastic Operator Inference for reduced-order modeling of capillary wave turbulence using experimental measurements.**

 The code is based on and extends the methodology introduced in: